 Most Blackmagic devices allow you to choose between two video output formats: BGRA and Y’CbCr.
 Whole books could be written about these two color models, so this manual will offer a few brief details and leave further research to the curious reader.

 The guiding principle is this: if you are using a Blackmagic device which supports both BGRA and Y’CbCr formats, and your picture looks wrong, try changing this setting.

 NDI outputs are virtual devices, and therefore do not have an inherent resolution, frame rate, or name.
 The Edit button opens the NDI device editor to allow you to configure those properties.

-When a Video or Camera cue is assigned to a stage that uses an NDI device for output, that cue’s audio output is automatically (and necessarily) assigned to the audio portion of the NDI device if you like, but does not need to.
+When a Video or Camera cue is assigned to a stage that uses an NDI device for output, that cue’s audio output can use the audio portion of the NDI device if you like, but does not need to.

 Syphon outputs are also virtual devices, similarly editable.